watodoto/domains/README.md

-fun fact this is all really really gay bah bah
+fun fact this is all really really gay \n bah bah